Showing posts with label mortal engines. Show all posts

 10 March 2023

-Like its predecessor Fever Crumb, "A Web of Air" is a well-written and engaging novel that combines elements of science fiction, steampunk, and adventure.
-It is a worthy follow-up to "Fever Crumb" and continues to explore the world and characters that Reeve has created.
-Critics have praised the novel for its strong character development, vivid descriptions of the world, and thrilling plot.
+Like its predecessor Fever Crumb, this novel is a well-written and engaging story that combines elements of science fiction, steampunk, and adventure.
+It is a worthy follow-up that continues to explore the world and characters that Reeve has created.

 "A Web of Air" won the 2011 Guardian Children's Fiction Prize, one of the most prestigious awards for children's literature in the UK.
-In accepting the award, Reeve noted that he was inspired by the idea of "a girl engineer in a world of boys" and the challenges that she faces as she tries to make her way in a society that is often hostile to her.
+In accepting the award, Reeve noted that he was inspired by the idea of "a girl engineer in a world of boys" and the challenges that she faces as she tries to make her way in a society that is often hostile to her genius.

-In conclusion, "A Web of Air" is a thrilling and engaging novel that continues the story of Fever Crumb in a post-apocalyptic world that is both fascinating and terrifying.
-With its exploration of themes of science, technology, and human connection, it is a thought-provoking read that will appeal to fans of science fiction and adventure.
-Critics and readers alike have praised the novel for its strong characters, vivid descriptions of the world, and thrilling plot, making it a must-read for anyone who enjoyed "Fever Crumb" and wants to know more about the world that Philip Reeve has created.
+In conclusion, "A Web of Air" is a thrilling and engaging novel that advances the story of Fever Crumb in a world that is both fascinating and terrifying.
+With its exploration of innovation, human connection, and the courage to dream of flight, it is a thought-provoking read that will appeal to fans of science fiction and adventure.

 Review: Infernal Devices by Philip Reeve